TuZhengzhou/lrs-v2/README.md

 bash test_lrs_se.sh
 ```

-the latter one redirect the output to a log file in /logs.
+the latter one redirects the output to a log file in /logs.

 To run all the tests, run: